 The darkness takes the form of a loose waistcoat unbuttoned, which covers his shoulder armpits and armpits.

 It also extends down the torso, showing the chest.

 It also sports an oversized collar that is wide and has sharp edges.

-The forehead mark is slightly different from what we’ve seen in the previous demon forms when it shifts to the centre and appears like a perfect circle.
+The forehead mark is slightly different from what we’ve seen in the previous demon forms when it shifts to the center and appears like a perfect circle.

-Their legs are also dark and his feet resemble the bird’s talons.
+Their legs are also dark, and their feet resemble the bird’s talons.

 How Does Meliodas Achieve Assault Mode?

 Meliodas attains the assault mode when he fully unleashes his demonic power in his normal state (after Merlin returns his powers to him).
 This signifies that Meliodas is only able to achieve assault mode if he’s got all of his powers.

 He can’t enter this mode if his strength is the same as what we saw at the start of the story.

 We can, however, say that Meliodas was a bit stronger after his resurrection, which gives him an advantage in the attack mode.